Zettlr/Zettlr/README.md

 #### `--data-dir=path`

 Use this switch to specify custom data directory, which holds your configuration files.
 Without this switch data directory defaults to `%AppData%/Zettlr` (on Windows 10), `~/.config/Zettlr` (on Linux), etc. The path can be absolute or relative.
-Basis for the relative path will be either the binary's directory (when running a packaged app) or the repository root (when running an app that is not packaged).
-If the path contains spaces, do not forget to escape it in quotes. `~` to denote home directory do not work.
+Basis for the relative path will be either the binary's directory (when running a packaged app) or the repository root directory (when running an app that is not packaged).
+If the path contains spaces, do not forget to escape it in quotes. `~` to denote home directory does not work.
 Due to the bug in Electron an empty `Dictionaries` subdirectory is created in the default data directory, but it does not impact functionality.

 #### `--disable-hardware-acceleration`